How to Increase Your Retention Rates Through Employee Recognition

-We all enjoy being recognised for something that we see as a positive attribute.
-Whether it’s our winning smile, our ability to cook amazing macaroni and cheese, or - perhaps more importantly - the way we crush it on a daily basis at work.
+We all enjoy being recognized for something that we see as a positive attribute.
+Whether it’s our winning smile our ability to cook amazing macaroni and cheese or - perhaps more importantly - the way we crush it on a daily basis at work.

 How to increase your retention rates through employee recognition

-And of course, yes, you can hand out bonuses.
-Sure, you can hand out some cash on a monthly or quarterly basis but the good news is, you don’t have to bankrupt yourself.
-Cinema tickets, or even a free coffee voucher or card should be enough to let someone know you appreciate them - that you recognise them.
+Sure you can hand out some cash on a monthly or quarterly basis but the good news is you don’t have to bankrupt yourself.
+Cinema tickets or even a free coffee voucher or card should be enough to let someone know you appreciate them - that you recognize them.

 Is it just managers who need to give recognition?

 Actually no. The goal here is to develop retention practices that contribute to a company culture in which employees feel comfortable and willing to give each other recognition.

 It doesn’t matter if you’re a CEO working in Human Resources for small businesses hidden away in the accounts or IT departments or part of the sales team.
 In an ideal world all of the staff in your organization should be encouraged to pat each other on the back for a job well done.

 And of course as HR creating that awesome company culture comes partly down to you!

 You need to make sure your company’s managers are all onboard with this ethos of giving credit where credit is due.